Anybody can give data, but not everyone can give advice.

 Our Story

-Our story begins in the summer of 1978 when Jon Coleman was working for a radio and TV research and consulting company called Media Associates in Dallas, Texas.
+Our story begins in the summer of 1978 when Jon Coleman worked for a radio and TV research and consulting company called Media Associates in Dallas, Texas.
 That year, Jon started his own company to serve media brands.
-Without an office, Jon and his wife Linda would write questionnaires and analyze studies from their home, while subcontracting all of the data processing.
+Without an office, Jon and his wife Linda would write questionnaires and analyze studies from their home, while subcontracting the data processing.
 Eventually, they rented a small office and the company began to grow.

 “We don’t just deliver research – we deliver insights to help you build and strengthen your brand”

 Now doing business as Coleman Research, Jon and his staff began to develop our products and services.
 He believed that not only did we need to provide superb data, but we also needed to consult and provide clients with in-depth analysis.
 The approach worked as the company grew substantially.
 Jon attracted former executives Pierre Bouvard and Chris Ackerman and current president Warren Kurtzman to begin building the media research industry’s leading team.
-It was also during this period that the company opened its office in Hamburg, Germany from which John Mönninghoff began to build Coleman’s European radio station research business.
+During this period, the company also opened its office in Hamburg, Germany from which John Mönninghoff began to build Coleman’s European radio station research business.

-In 2000, the name of the company was changed to Coleman Insights, to better reflect the benefits the company delivers to its clients.
+In 2000, our name was changed to Coleman Insights, to better reflect the benefits the company delivers to its clients.
 We continued to grow with the addition of John Boyne to our executive team and the acquisition of mediaEKG in 2009, which resulted in Sam Milkman also joining the company.
 Jay Nachlis joined the firm as a consultant in 2017, and Scott Musgrave was named Chief Revenue Officer in 2022.

-Today, Coleman Insights reflects Jon’s vision to be much more than a media research company.
-Through its work with hundreds of brands in more than a dozen countries, Coleman Insights shares with its clients what we have learned and what our experiences are.
-Our scope includes all media segments, including radio station research, podcast research, and streaming services research.
+Through its work with hundreds of brands in more than a dozen countries, Coleman Insights shares with its clients what we have learned and our experiences.
+Our scope includes all verticals, including radio station research, podcast research, and streaming services research.

 We don’t just deliver research – we deliver insights to help build and strengthen your brand.
 There are no cookie-cutter solutions.
 We believe the best research is customized for each situation, and delivered with a clear, outlined strategic plan designed to achieve results over the long term.